 Royal Truck Body is is recognized for quality, service and performance.
-They are the largest service body company in the Western United States with over 200,000 square feet of manufacturing space at their principal facility in Paramount, California.
+They are the largest service body company in the Western United States with over 200,000 square feet of manufacturing space at their principal facility in Carson, California.

 Key Results: Current year sales growth up 9%.
 Profits increased 50%.